About

 GEO1004: 3D modelling of the built environment is part of the MSc Geomatics programme at the Delft University of Technology.
 The course provides a detailed description of the main ways in which the built environment is modelled in three dimensions, covering material from low-level data structures for generic 3D data to high-level semantic data models for cities.

-The activities planned for the day will be announced in advance through Discord and in the course website.
+The activities planned for the day will be announced in advance through the course website.
 Note that while you can do most of the course online and asynchronously, the midterm and the final exam will take place in person at the scheduled times.

 All the assignments are programming tasks (to be done with the C++ programming language), based solely on open-source libraries and software.
 Homework 0 is an unmarked assignment to help you get your C++ environment set up and working correctly and Homework 1 is meant as a relatively easy introduction to the fundamental topics of the course.
 Homeworks 2 and 3 are harder assignments that involve combining multiple topics of the course into a creative solution.